PX4/PX4-user_guide/en/concept/events_interface.md

 	There are cases it makes sense to have two different log levels.
 	For example an RTL failsafe action: the user should see it as Warning/Error, whereas in the log, it is an expected system response, so it can be set to `Info`.
 - **Event Message**:
-  - Single-line, short description of the event.
+  - Single-line, short message of the event.
     It may contain arguments (see below).
 - **Event Description**:
-  - detailed, optional event description.
+  - Detailed, optional event description.
-  - can be multiple lines/paragraphs.
+  - Can be multiple lines/paragraphs.

 #### Arguments and Enums